by Robert Wilkinson

 Eric Clapton (30 March 1945) is an extraordinary English guitarist.
 He’s the only musician ever inducted in the Rock and Roll Hall of Fame THREE times; once for his solo work, once for being a founding Yardbird, and of course, one of the three musical giants who made up Cream.
 He’s certainly one of the most important and influential guitarists of all time, serving as a model for generations of blues players, extended jam guitar slingers, and through the demons he’s overcome, an example of how not to let the heights of fame and success destroy you.

-Time to dance!
-For our Saturday Night Attitude tune, we have the original video of Eric Clapton and the legendary BB King doing the John Hiatt masterpiece “Ridin’ With The King”
+We begin with the original video of Eric Clapton and the legendary BB King doing the John Hiatt masterpiece “Ridin’ With The King”

 Here’s Eric live doing the Bob Marley classic!
 Reggae down!!
 “I Shot the Sheriff”

 Live from Montserrat, here’s Eric on rhythm guitar with the great Mark Knopfler on lead, Sting on bass, and Phil Collins on drums doing Mark’s infinitely danceable “Money for Nothing”

 From 1988, Eric and Mark Knopfler live performing three of Eric’s huge hits!

 Now, from the Stevie Ray Vaughan tribute DVD, here’s a live performance by Eric, Jimmie Vaughan, Bonnie Raitt, Robert Cray, B.B.King, Buddy Guy, Dr.John, Art Neville and Double Trouble of “Six Strings Down”

 These two clips feature some guitar work that is nothing short of amazing!
 Here’s a great live video performance from 2009 in NYC by Eric Clapton with the Allman Brothers doing the Derek and the Dominos hit, “Why Does Love Have To Be So Sad”